backblaze-b2-samples/b2fs4chia/README.md

 ### parallelization

-Chia 1.1.5 uses `chiapos` which runs all read requests in sequence, but community [provided](https://www.google.com) [PRs](https://www.google.com) which parallelize the reads.
+Chia 1.1.6 uses `chiapos` 1.0.2 which runs all read requests in sequence, but community [provided](https://www.google.com) [PRs](https://www.google.com) which can parallelize those reads.
 This lets us reduce the full proof cost from total duration of 64 sequential reads over the network down to ~7 (and the first one can be cached, too)

 ### Storage Perfomance